-As the most mature hydrogen generation process, a robust and proven technology, showing the longest track record on an industrial basis, alkaline electrolysis appears to be the cornerstone required for the mass production of zero-carbon hydrogen and the decarbonation of the markets.
+As the most mature hydrogen generation process, a robust and proven technology, showing the longest track record on an industrial basis, alkaline electrolysis appears to be the cornerstone required for the mass production of low-carbon hydrogen and the decarbonation of the markets.

 Augmented McLyzer: 20, 100 MW and more (GW) architectures

-McPhy is supporting the transition of the industry, mobility and energy sectors towards a low-carbon economy, allowing customers to move away from fossil energies by mass production of zero-carbon hydrogen at competitive prices.
+McPhy is supporting the transition of the industry, mobility and energy sectors towards a low-carbon economy, allowing customers to move away from fossil energies by mass production of low-carbon hydrogen at competitive prices.
 To this purpose, as a true breakthrough technology, our “Augmented McLyzer” electrolyzers combine the reliability and the maturity of pressurized alkaline technology with great flexibility.
 They are integrated into our large-scale (multi-MW) electrolysis platforms, specifically designed for use in the industry and heavy-duty transport sectors.

 McPhy launched in 2018 its breakthrough “Augmented McLyzer” technology, a unique combination of our core expertise of high-pressure alkaline electrolysis and the integration of new generation electrodes with high current density (doubled compared to standard electrodes) that significantly increase the performance of our equipment, all within a compact design.

 The solution is fully modularized and based on a 4 MW module design (McLyzer 800-30), used as a “building block”.
-Our systems produce zero-carbon hydrogen directly at 30 bar, and are designed to scale up with your operating rhythm.
+Our systems produce low-carbon hydrogen directly at 30 bar, and are designed to scale up with your operating rhythm.

 |Pressure (barg)||Nominal hydrogen flow rate (Nm3/h)||Nominal power (MW)||DC Energy Consumption @ nominal flow rate (kWh/Nm3)|